 Can I use boneless, skinless chicken thighs instead of chicken breasts in this recipe?

-Yes, and it will be delish!
-The cooking time should be close to the same.
-Cook until the thighs are 160-165 degrees F. at the center when temped with an instant-read dial thermometer.
+Yes, cook until the thighs are 160-165 degrees F. at the center when temped with an instant-read dial thermometer.

-Place a big, fat boneless, skinless chicken breast into a heavy-duty gallon bag.
-Get your mallet ready!
+To do this, place a big, boneless, skinless chicken breast into a heavy-duty gallon bag.

 - SAUSAGE POTATO AND CABBAGE SHEET PAN MEAL